doriordan/skuber/docs/GUIDE.md

       // ...
     }

-This can be demonstrated by calling `watchPodPhases` to start watching all pods, then in the background run the reactive guestbook example: you should see events being reported as guestbook pods are deleted, created and modified during the run.
+The watch can be demonstrated by calling `watchPodPhases` to start watching all pods, then in the background run the reactive guestbook example: you should see events being reported as guestbook pods are deleted, created and modified during the run.

+Note that both of the examples above watch only those events which have a later resource version than the latest applicable when the watch was created - this ensures that only current events are sent to the watch, historic ones are ignored - this is probably what you want.

 ### Configuration

-*Note: Non-default configurations support has been implemented as described below but not yet properly tested*
+*Note: Non-default configurations support has been implemented as described below but needs testing*

 By default a `k8sInit` call will connect to the default namespace in Kubernetes via a kubectl proxy running on localhost:8001.